Start your free 3-day trial — no credit card required, full access included

 Placement of the Hohl portio adapter:

 A tenaculum is used to securely grasp the portio vaginalis of the cervix.
 The portio is carefully grasped with the tenaculum.
 A targeted caudal traction is applied to stretch the uterus and optimize the anatomical conditions.
 This facilitates the introduction of the further components of the portio adapter.
-The intracavitary rod is carefully inserted into the cervical canal lumen, taking care not to cause perforation or excessive tension.
+The intracavitary probe is carefully inserted into the cervical canal lumen, taking care not to cause perforation or excessive tension.
 The threaded piece is securely positioned and fixed into the cervix uteri by rotational movements.

 3. Trocar positioning